 The animals roam freely throughout this open habitat of pasture and forest and you’re required to keep a distance of at least 10m.
 On the sign below, there’s a count of how many of each type of animal you might see around Parc de Merlet.

 There are two ways to explore the park: by following an easy, 1 hour long trail with stroller access or by following a more challenging 2 hour long trail that takes you up the slopes for more unique viewing opportunities.
 During our first visit, we went along the easy circuit with a stroller and I’d recommend bringing the baby carrier if you’d like to enjoy a nice hike and follow the longer, steeper trail.

 We saw mostly ibexes, deer and llamas while we walked around the park, and we were blown away by the stunning panoramic views of the Chamonix valley and Mont Blanc massif.

 We loved watching the ibexes in particular as they effortlessly leapt onto the building roofs, for a unique view of their own.
 The alpine ibex is a mountain goat with incredible climbing skills that tends to live at high altitudes (up to 3000m) above the snow line.

-A short drive away from Chamonix, Merlet Animal Park is a fantastic place to visit for watching local wildlife roaming about their natural habitat.
+A short drive away from Chamonix, Parc de Merlet is a fantastic place to visit for watching local wildlife roaming about their natural habitat and enjoying hikes with stunning panaromic views of the Chamonix valley and the Mont Blanc range.
 Over the summer (July and August), there are daily information sessions, opportunities to meet the park guides and more hands-on activities.
-With an on-site restaurant and a small play area, it makes for a wonderful family day out learning about the local wildlife, hiking the trails and enjoying the stunning scenery.

 Address: 2495, Chemin de Merlet, 74 310 Les Houches, France